 Do Chinese Water Deer Grow Antlers?

 As has already been mentioned male Chinese water deer do not grow antlers.
 However, like most of the Muntjac species of deer, Chinese Water Deer bucks have well developed canine teeth.
+This is where they received the nickname the ‘Saber Tooth Deer’

 The bucks use these when fighting with other bucks, or when defending themselves.
 They are especially sharp, and capable of causing severe injuries on opponents.